 The SOLE Profile defines a way to exchange information about business activities that can be collected, analyzed and displayed using standard methods.
-An example event sequence for a typical patient exam might be: "patient arrived", "exam started", "exam completed", "patient departed", "report completed".
+An example event sequence for a typical patient study might be: "patient arrived", "study started", "study completed", "patient

+170 departed", "report completed".